Scott’s experience as a former architect enables him to anticipate potential risks for the clients he works with on all aspects of their projects.

-Scott Chalmers is a partner in our Business Law Group in Toronto and leads our Construction Group.
-He is an experienced senior construction lawyer qualified in Texas, England and Wales, Australia, and is qualified as a foreign legal consultant in Ontario.
-His extensive global experience includes advising on some of the largest and most complex international infrastructure and construction projects in the world.
-He has been recognized in the International Who’s Who of Construction Lawyers and by Legal 500: Latin America for his knowledge in projects and energy.
+Scott is a partner in the Business Law Group in Toronto and leads the National Construction Group.
+He is an experienced construction lawyer qualified in Ontario, Texas, England and Wales, and Australia.
+His extensive global experience includes advising on some of the largest and most complex infrastructure and construction projects in the world.
+He is a Fellow of the Construction Lawyers Society of America, and has been recognized in the International Who’s Who of Construction Lawyers and by Legal 500: Latin America for his knowledge in projects and energy.

-Mr. Chalmers advises on projects from pre-contract negotiation through contract administration and post contract dispute resolution.
-He has in-depth experience on a wide array of projects globally in many industry sectors, including oil and gas, petrochemicals, LNG, power (nuclear, gas, coal, renewables), infrastructure, mining and metals, shipbuilding, and architecture.
+He has in-depth experience on a wide array of projects globally in several industry sectors, including oil and gas, petrochemicals, LNG, road and rail infrastructure, power (nuclear, gas, coal, renewables), mining and metals, shipbuilding and architecture.

-Mr. Chalmers received his Bachelor of Environmental Studies from the University of Manitoba, his Bachelor of Architecture (Honours) from the University of Newcastle in Australia, and his Bachelor of Legal Studies from Macquarie University in Australia.
+Scott received his Bachelor of Environmental Studies from the University of Manitoba, Bachelor of Architecture (Honours 1) from the University of Newcastle in Australia and Bachelor of Legal Studies from Macquarie University in Australia.